ubports/docs.ubports.com/appdev/guides/user-metrics.rst

 Based on how the "formats" are set up, it seems that it is difficult to maintain a running tally beyond one day (though not impossible.
 See `FluffyChat <https://gitlab.com/ChristianPauly/fluffychat>`_).

 In the case of the `nCounter`_ app.
 I wanted to count the number of days, but since the metric "resets" each day, that presents a problem.
 I created a workaround that updates the metric every time the application is opened.
 Thus, the ``emptyFormat`` (default) tells the user to open the application.
-This, however, nearly defeats the purpose of the user metric entirely, other than having a neat stat reminder for the day.
+This, however, nearly defeats the purpose of the metric entirely, other than having a neat stat reminder for the day.

 There must be a way for a process to run independently in the background (e.g. cron) to retrieve data from a specific app code.
 One lead is the Indicator Weather app.
 This runs a process every X minutes to update the weather indicator automatically without having to open the app.